List of NHL rivalries: Los Angeles Kings vs. San Jose Sharks

 The Kings–Sharks rivalry started in 1991, when the San Jose was awarded a team and expansion team.
-This rivalry kicked off when the Sharks defeated the Wayne Gretzky-led Los Angeles Kings 4–0 on April 28, 1995, and destroyed any hope of a Kings playoff appearance.
-The Kings did not get a definitive win over the Sharks until the 2002–03 season, when the Kings' victory on February 17, 2003, at the Staples Center ended the Sharks' hope of making the playoffs.
-The Kings and Sharks met in the playoffs for the first time ever in the 2011 Western Conference quarterfinals.
-The Sharks were the second seed, and the Kings were seventh-seeded.
-The San Jose eliminated Los Angeles in six games with Joe Thornton scoring the series-winning overtime goal in game six.
-In the 2011–12 season, the teams competed for the last two playoff seeds in the conference, with the order determined by their last game against each other on April 7, 2012.
-San Jose won the game 3–2 in overtime to secure the seventh seed, while Los Angeles had the eighth seed. the Sharks were eliminated in the first round, while the Kings went on to win their first Stanley Cup in the 2012 Stanley Cup Final.
+The Kings and Sharks met in the playoffs for the first time in the 2011 Western Conference quarterfinals.
+San Jose eliminated Los Angeles in six games with Joe Thornton scoring the series-winning overtime goal in game six.
 The two teams faced each other again in the 2013 Western Conference semifinals, with the Kings winning the series 4–3 that saw the home team winning every game.